What is Oxandrin?

 Older men may have an increased risk of developing an enlarged prostate or prostate cancer while taking this medicine.
 Talk with your doctor about your individual risk.

-Oxandrolone is usually given for only a few weeks.
+Oxandrin is usually given for only a few weeks.
 Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Do not take Oxandrin in larger or smaller amounts or for longer than recommended.

-Oxandrolone may be habit-forming.
-Never share oxandrolone with another person, especially someone with a history of drug abuse or addiction.
+Oxandrin may be habit-forming.
+Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 Keep the medication in a place where others cannot get to it.

 If a child is taking this medicine, tell your doctor if the child has any changes in weight.
-Oxandrolone doses are based on weight in children.
+Oxandrin doses are based on weight in children.

-While using oxandrolone, you will need frequent blood tests.
+While using Oxandrin, you will need frequent blood tests.
 Your kidney function may also need to be checked with urine tests.

 Store at room temperature away from moisture and heat.